NetworkGradeLinux/mion-docs/docs/i2c-issues.md

 `union i2c_smbus_data`, rather than go through the hassle of dealing with it externally.

-Finally, as it compares to Mion, we are not building the same kernels is ONL, and we are not using the same packaging, and therefore, ONL's solution may not work (this is platform dependent).
+Finally, as it compares to mion, we are not building the same kernels is ONL, and we are not using the same packaging, and therefore, ONL's solution may not work (this is platform dependent).

-The recipes for Mion, with the kernel version being used, means that:
+The recipes for mion, with the kernel version being used, means that:
 * `i2c-tools` version 4 is used;
 * The linux header do not include all the `smbus` defintions (i.e., `i2c_smbus_data`) which are defined in: